zuplo/docs/docs/articles/web-crypto-apis.md

   {
     name: "SHA-256",
   },
-  myText // The data you want to hash as an ArrayBuffer );
+  myText, // The data you want to hash as an ArrayBuffer );

 console.log(new Uint8Array(myDigest));